elhadjaoui/next-42auth-demo/README.md

 ![example app](.github/docs/screen2.png)

-After creating your app, you will be provided a client and secret that will need to be informed into .env
+After creating your app, you will be provided a `uid` and `secret` that will need to be informed into .env

 **To acknowledge:**